 Soon after, the fishermen were allowed to sit and rest.

-‘That is enough!’
-Alemanda shouted after a short break.
+‘That is enough,’ Alemanda shouted after a short break.
 ‘Get up and finish the job.
-Not you’, she said aloud to the young woman indicating a spot for her to stand.
+Not you,’ she said aloud to the young woman indicating a spot for her to stand.
 ‘Let them.
 It takes experience.’

 She went and stood a short distance away.
 Watching.